thyrlian/AndroidSDK/README.md

 **Only for non-Btrfs users**

-Set the working directory to the root of this project.
+Set the working directory to the root of this project, if you want to build the image by yourself.

 ```console
 # build the image